FAQ

 What does "agent-first" mean?

-Agent-first means OwlMetry is designed so that AI coding agents (Claude Code, Codex, Cursor, etc.) can handle the entire observability workflow — from installing SDKs and configuring API keys to querying events and diagnosing production issues.
-The CLI ships with AI skill files that teach agents the correct command syntax and SDK APIs.
+Agent-first means Owlmetry is designed so that AI coding agents (Claude Code, Codex, Cursor, etc.) can handle the entire observability workflow — from installing SDKs and configuring API keys to querying events and diagnosing production issues.
+Dedicated skill files for the CLI, Swift SDK, and Node SDK are distributed as a Claude Code plugin marketplace so agents know the correct command syntax and SDK APIs.
 You still get a full web dashboard, but the API is the primary interface.

 Yes.
 Both SDKs provide client-side variant assignment with getVariant(name, options), which randomly assigns a variant on first call and persists it across sessions.
 All events automatically include experiment assignments, and funnel queries can filter or segment by variant to measure the impact of each experiment.